1.Definitions and Interpretation of this Agreement

 1.3 Interpreting only

-Unless explicitly agreed by the Parties in writing, this Agreement shall only apply to Interpreting carried out by the Interpreter, which (for the avoidance of doubt) will not include translation (except for any sight translation that arises during the Interpreting itself, which shall be included within the scope of this Agreement), guided tours or any other work undertaken by the Interpreter.
+Unless explicitly agreed by the Parties in writing, this Agreement shall only apply to Interpreting carried out by the Interpreter or GPS, which will not include translation (except for any sight translation that arises during the Interpreting itself, which shall be included within the scope of this Agreement), arising out of guided tours assignments or any other interpreting assignments undertaken by the Interpreter.
 Such additional work will be undertaken and billed pursuant to a separate contract between the Parties.
-Unless otherwise agreed, any translation work undertaken by the Interpreter shall be governed by the Gomez Professional Services Terms and Conditions Business for Commissioned Interpreting Work issued by Gomez Professional Services
+Unless otherwise agreed, any translation work undertaken by the Interpreter shall be governed by the Gomez Professional Services Terms and Conditions Business for Commissioned Interpreting Work.

 1.4 Whispered Interpreting